-Note: Check for additional requirements in exhibit classes for clothing and fashion, food and nutrition, home improvement, photography, visual art, and 4-H poster communication classes.
+Note: Check for additional requirements in exhibit classes for clothing and fashion, food and nutrition, home improvement, photography, visual art, 4-H poster communication classes, and personal development classes.

 - 13. Exhibits with a goal that better fits a different department/class will be moved to that department/class, at the discretion of the superintendent of the department. - 14.
-Each item in an exhibit must be securely labeled, including the club's name, class number and exhibitor's name and address.
-Labels should be placed on the back of posters, notebooks, display boxes, and cards on the bottom of jars, and in an inconspicuous place on other items. - 15.
-Due to security, 4-H members are discouraged from sending items that have special meaning and historical value as the exhibit or part of the exhibit.
+Each item in an exhibit must be securely labeled, including the county, exhibitor's name, class number and class name.
+Labels should be placed on the back of posters, notebooks, display boxes, and cards on the

-- 16. All 4-H clubs will be assigned a permanent club booth in the Bi-Centennial Hall building.
-Each club must furnish their own floor covering and means to display club exhibits with or on. - 17.
+- bottom of jars, and in an inconspicuous place on other items. - 15.
+Due to security, 4-H members are discouraged from sending items that have special meaning and historical value as the exhibit or part of the exhibit. - 16.
+All 4-H clubs will be assigned a club booth in the Farm Bureau Agricultural Center.
+Each Club will be provided with grid walls with a hanging option and a table (if requested). - 17.
 Exhibits should be displayed in club booths if possible.
 Large items on display outside should be secured and labeled. - 18.
-The theme for the Club Booths will be "Explore the Jungle of Opportunities in 4-H" - Prizes will be awarded based on theme, neatness, and cleanliness. - 19.
-All exhibits must remain in place until 2:00 pm on Sunday, July 14th.
-They will be released between 2:00 pm and 4:00 pm.
+The theme for the Club Booths will be "Lasso Your Legacy" Prizes will be awarded based on theme, neatness, and cleanliness. - 19.
+All exhibits must remain in place until 2:00 pm on Sunday, July 13th.
+They will be released between 2:00 pm and 3:30 pm.
 Youth are responsible for picking up their exhibits from their club booth as this responsibility is part of the learning process. - 20.
 Cedar County Extension will use diligence to ensure safety of articles entered for display.
 However, they will not be responsible for damage or loss by accident, fire, theft, etc. - 21.
 All questions of doubt will be referred to show superintendents, county, and state 4-H staff. - 22.
 All judges' decisions are final.

-2024 CLASS DESCRIPTIONS
+2025 CLASS DESCRIPTIONS